kibexd/workers-rights-watch-website/CONTRACT.md

 **Emergency Visit Fee:** KES 5,000 per visit (billed separately when needed)

-**Note:** Quarterly rate will increase by 10% to KES 13,200 starting quarter 13 (first quarter of 4th year).
+**Note:** Monthly rate will increase by 10% to KES 5,500 starting month 37 (first month of 4th year).

 ---